mykelalvis/FT/Traveller/WORKING/Mongoose/Traders and Gunboats.md

 Used almost exclusively by merchant marines and planetary navies, the Q-Ship is a heavily armed mercantile vessel that falls somewhere- between trader and escort.
 It carries a squad of security personnel along with a small amount of cargo, making the Q-Ship perfect to ferry items and goods that require extra protection.
-What makes this vessel particularly dangerous to pirates is that it appears to normal scanning as a subsidised merchant (including a fake launch) and its weapons are hidden in pop-up turrets.
+What makes this vessel particularly dangerous to pirates is that it appears to normal scanning as a subsidized merchant (including a fake launch) and its weapons are hidden in pop-up turrets.
 For added combat effectiveness fi ghter drones are occasionally used, replacing the ship’s boat.
 The crew consists of a captain, pilot, navigator, 2 engineers, 4 gunners/stewards and 10 security personnel.
 The Q-ship is a Technology
 Level 11 design.